bgplab/bgplab/docs/session/1-allowas_in.md

 * Customer routers: use any device [supported by the _netlab_ BGP configuration module](https://netlab.tools/platforms/#platform-routing-support).
 * Provider routers: use any device [supported by the _netlab_ BGP and OSPF configuration modules](https://netlab.tools/platforms/#platform-routing-support).
-* You can do automated lab validation with Arista EOS, Cumulus Linux, or FRR running on the customer routers.
-Automated lab validation requires _netlab_ release 1.7.0 or higher.
+* You can perform automated lab validation with Arista EOS, Cumulus Linux, or FRR running on the customer routers.
+Automated lab validation requires _netlab_ release 1.8.3 or higher.
 * Git repository contains initial provider routers' device configurations for Cumulus Linux.

 ### Lab Wiring